ycYiwei/COMP-579-Reinforcement-Learning/README.md

 Implemented and compared the performance of Q-learning and actor-critic with linear function approximation on the cart-pole problem.

 ## Assignment 3
-Experimented with offline RL: ran the Q-learning agent from assignment 2 (the expert) and a random agent on the cart-pole problem and gathered 500 behavioral episodes for each; trained imitation learning and fitted Q-learning on each dataset and compared the results.
+Experimented with offline RL: ran the Q-learning agent from assignment 2 (the expert) and a random agent on the cart-pole problem and gathered 500 behavioral episodes for each; trained an imitation learning agent and a fitted Q-learning agent on each dataset and compared the results.